department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-new-evidence">Supplemental Claim—Provide new evidence to support a disability claim that was denied.</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-new-evidence">Supplemental Claim—Provide new evidence to support a VA disability claim that was denied.</button>
 <div id="claim-new-evidence" class="usa-accordion-content">

 You can file a supplemental claim if you meet all of the requirements listed below.